d-carrigg/BinWips/ReadMe.md

 A few important notes:

 - When you get a binary resource your are getting it’s content, not a path to a file, and not a `File` object.
+You can use the `-AsFile` parameter if you need a file reference, in which case the embedded resource will be written to a temp file (this is slower as content needs to first be written to disk).
 - You can’t use `Get-Content` or `Get-Item` cmdlets with these  files because they do not exist as files when deployed

 If you want to deploy the resources next to the `exe` instead of embedding them, include the `-NoEmbedResources` option.
 In which case the files will be copied to the `-OutDir` if they do not already exist at that location.
 If all resources are in the same directory as the script, or they already exist on the machine you want to deploy to.
 You don’t need to include them as resources, you can just access them as you normally would in your PowerShell script.